GrammaticalFramework/gf-eclipse-plugin/README.markdown

 ## Major release history

+**31/01/12**
+: (1.2.5.x) Hugely improved scoping performance.
+New "Clone to new language" wizard.
+Improved code formatting.
+More efficient builder.

 **23/01/12**
 : (1.2.4.x) Logging is now done to the Eclipse Platform Log (use "Error Log" view).
 Tested with Eclipse 3.6.2.
 Bug fixes.